huntzhan/sdataflow/README.rst

 1. Build a DAG for dataflow.
 Break if error happens(i.e. syntax error, cyclic path).
-2. Apply topology sort to DAG to get the order of entry invocation.
+2. Apply topology sort to DAG to get the order of entity invocation.

 Lexical Rules
 -------------